Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Diffusion-based aMC as a Boltzmann Generator backbone : benefits and pitfalls

 \paragraph{Diffusion-based RE.} In the spirit of PDDS, \cite{zhang2025acceleratedparalleltemperingneural} lately explored the use of DM transition kernels within the RE framework to propose the \emph{Diffusion-based Accelerated Parallel Tempering} (Diff-APT) sampler.
 In Diff-APT, the traditional RE swaps between adjacent levels are combined with stochastic refinements inherited from those kernels.
-Given current states $x_k$ and $x_{k+1}$ at levels $k$ and $k+1$, Diff-APT first samples proposal states $y_{k+1}\sim q_{k+1|k}(\cdot| x_k)$ and $y_k \sim q_{k|k+1}(\cdot | x_{k+1})$, where $q_{k+1|k}$ and $q_{k|k+1}$ respectively denote the exact noising (forward) kernel, see \eqref{eq:cond_noising}, and a \emph{first-order} denoising (backward) kernel, see \eqref{eq:cond_denoising} for instance, between times $t_k$ and $t_{k+1}$.
+Given current states $x_k$ and $x_{k+1}$ at levels $k$ and $k+1$, Diff-APT first samples proposal states $y_{k+1}\sim q_{k+1|k}(\cdot| x_k)$ and $y_k \sim q_{k|k+1}(\cdot | x_{k+1})$, where $q_{k+1|k}$ and $q_{k|k+1}$ respectively denote the exact noising (forward) kernel, see \eqref{eq:cond_noising}, and a \emph{first-order} denoising (backward) kernel, taken as the EM scheme in their experiment, between times $t_k$ and $t_{k+1}$.
 By exploiting the underlying correlation between noise levels, each chain is moved closer to its corresponding target distribution, respectively $p_{k+1}$ and $p_k$.
 Then, this stochastic-based swap is calibrated using the MH correction, resulting in the following acceptance probability

 defined for any $(x_{0:K}, y_{0,K}) \in \rset^{(K+1)d}\times \rset^{(K+1)d}$.
 Compared to the standard RE acceptance ratio \eqref{eq:w_re}, this novel expression features four additional terms, which correspond to symmetric evaluations of forward and backward kernels.
 As in AIS and SMC, if the forward and backward kernels satisfy the Bayes condition \eqref{eq:bayes_condition} the proposed swap is systematically accepted, \ie, the acceptance probability \eqref{eq:re_sde_rate} always equals one.